IlichiNiKoka/IlichiNiKoka/README.md

-- 👋 Hi, I’m @IlichiNiKoka, a Central South University students who studys Datascience
+- 👋 Hi, I’m @IlichiNiKoka, Central South University Data Science student
-- 👀 Machine Learning/Kigurumi Cosplay/Drums/Gaming/VR Chat
+- 👀 Machine Learning
-- 🌱 DataBase 101
+- 🌱 Not yet in industry
 - 💞️ in a relationship
 - 📫 X: IlichiNiKoka,
 - 😄 he/him
 - ⚡ Fun fact: No